MSPaintIDE/MSPaintIDE/README.md

 _For Spigot thread, check [here](https://www.spigotmc.org/threads/programming-in-ms-paint.289868).
 For website, click [here](https://ms-paint-i.de/).
 For a demo/installation tutorial video, check [here](https://www.youtube.com/watch?v=eyH4aXlB1Js)_

+**Update: The OCR has been worked on continuously since the popularity boom on the project and is in the process of being implemented.
+The OCR may be found here: [NewOCR](https://github.com/RubbaBoy/NewOCR)**

 People joke about what IDE they use often, things like Word, MS Notepad, sometimes even _Eclipse_, and then often times MS Paint.
 People joke about MS Paint because it's not even a text editor, people joke about it because it doesn't have one feature in common with IDEs.
 Well, this application gives MS Paint a boost, and lets MS Paint highlight, compile, and execute code, with just a few clicks of a button, and only text coming from MS Paint.
 It is now much more practical than things like Word, Notepad, and obviously _Eclipse_.

 ## How it works